react-cosmos/react-cosmos/docs/pages/docs/dev/architecture.md

 ### Renderer Messages

 Messages to and from the Renderer are split into Requests and Responses.
-The complete list messages can be found [here](https://github.com/react-cosmos/react-cosmos/blob/main/packages/react-cosmos-core/src/renderer/rendererConnect.ts).
+The complete list of supported messages can be found [here](https://github.com/react-cosmos/react-cosmos/blob/main/packages/react-cosmos-core/src/renderer/rendererConnect.ts).

 > While some requests might be organically followed by a corresponding response, they are asynchronous one-way messages and don't have a direct response as an HTTP call would.